-Canstar Blue’s tampons and sanitary pads review has seen Poise, U by Kotex, Tom Organic, Tena, Libra, Stayfree, Carefree and Coles compared on quality, absorbency, packaging appeal, product range, value for money and overall satisfaction.
+Canstar Blue’s 2021 tampons and sanitary pads review has seen Tena, U by Kotex, Stayfree, Poise, Libra, Carefree and Coles compared on quality, absorbency & effectiveness, packaging appeal, product range, value for money and overall satisfaction.

 As women, there are certain products we rely on when it’s that time of the month, for basic hygiene reasons but also to make us feel comfortable and confident.
-That’s why more than half of the Aussie women we surveyed (53%) generally have a spare tampon or pad in their bag at the ready for when old ‘Aunt Flow’ comes knocking.
-But while sanitary pads and tampons are a necessity of womanhood, it’s important to find a brand that’s really got you covered when you have your period.
+That’s why nearly half of the women we surveyed (47%) generally have a spare tampon or pad in their bag at the ready for when old ‘Aunt Flow’ comes knocking.
+But while sanitary pads and tampons are a necessity for many people, it’s important to find a brand that’s really got you covered when you have your period.

-That’s why we’ve undertaken a survey to ask over 1,100 gal pals in Australia to spill the beans on the feminine hygiene and sanitary products that they have purchased and used in the last two months.
+That’s why we’ve undertaken a survey to ask more than 740 gal pals in Australia to spill the beans on the feminine hygiene and sanitary products that they have purchased and used in the last two months.
 Respondents compared and rated several leading brands on quality, absorbency, packaging appeal, product range, value for money and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are included in our ratings.
+Those that met the minimum required survey sample size of 30 responses are included in our ratings.

-Here are the best brands for feminine hygiene products in Australia, as rated by women in Canstar Blue’s 2020 review:
+Here are the best brands of period care products in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 Tena is another brand of incontinence products, but for both men and women.
 The brand has a Product Finder on its website to help you find the right product for your needs.
 It also offers up to three product samples to try for free.
 Tena pads have a dry fast core that includes a double pulp layer to keep you fresh and dry for longer.
 The women’s product line features mini, standard and extra-large pads and liners, as well as discreet pants.
 The men’s range has different guards and pants to choose from, for every stage of bladder weakness.

-Its tampons range includes Libra Girl and Libra Originals with regular and super absorbency and have a tapered tip for comfy insertion and an anti-fluff base.
-Libra offers a monthly package subscription that allows you to curate a package with your favourite products to get it delivered straight to your door with free shipping!
+Its tampons range includes Libra Girl, Body Fit and Slim, which offer regular and super absorbency as well as a tapered tip for comfy insertion and an anti-fluff base.
+Libra offers a monthly package subscription that allows you to pick from any three pre-packaged kits and get it delivered straight to your door with free shipping!

-Coles home brand is the supermarket’s budget line of everyday home, kitchen and sanitary essentials.
+Coles homebrand is the supermarket’s budget line of everyday home, kitchen and sanitary essentials.
 It offers a range of pads, panty liners, and tampons.
 These are available for a wallet-friendly price, with most products selling for under $2.

 Prices for pads and tampons range from $1.50 up to $15, depending on the brand, type, size, absorbency level and so on.
-Our survey found that women spend on average $13 per month on sanitary products, which equals to $156 a year and about $5,460 over a lifetime.
+Our survey found that Aussies spend on average $17 per month on sanitary products, which equals to $204 per year and about $5,100 over a lifetime.
 That’s the cost of a holiday!

-It seems most of us ladies like to be prepared for when ‘tom’ of month rolls into town.
-Our survey found that over half of respondents (53%) keep a spare tampon or pad in their bag as a precaution, while 33% keep a schedule of their menstrual cycle to stay ahead of the, ahem, ‘flow’.
+It seems most of us who experience menstruation like to be prepared for when ‘tom of month’ rolls into town.
+Our survey found that just under half of respondents (47%) keep a spare tampon or pad in their bag as a precaution, while 29% keep a schedule of their menstrual cycle to stay ahead of the, ahem, ‘flow’.